ex-git/IKEv2-Debian-strongSwan/README.md

 If you need to open port 80 and 443 for web service, need to uncomment two lines in the scripts or manully added iptables rules.

+If you encounter error connecting to the server, run real-time logs and see if you missing any things.

+          tail -f /var/log/syslog